California State Route 126: 1984 Summer Olympics

 The 1984 Summer Olympics Organizing Committee was allowed to close the freeway portion between Ventura and Santa Paula for cycling practice for the 100 Kilometer Team Trials on two consecutive Thursdays.

 Cross Valley Connector

 On March 27, 2010, the City of Santa Clarita completed the decade-long Cross Valley Connector (CVC) project, which sought to connect SR 126 directly to SR 14 roughly along the original route alignment.
 The city-maintained route is named Newhall Ranch Road on the western segment, and Golden Valley Road on the eastern segment.
 The two segments meet at the intersection of Newhall Ranch Road and Golden Valley Road, where Golden Valley Road turns and continues northeast.

 Commerce Center Drive

-In 2017, Caltrans began construction along the 1.75-mile eastern end of SR 126, upgrading the 6-lane divided highway to an 8-lane freeway.
+In 2017, Caltrans began construction along the 1.75 mi eastern end of SR 126, upgrading the 6-lane divided highway to an 8-lane freeway.
 A new interchange replaced the traffic signal at Commerce Center Drive.
+The interchange is sequentially numbered as exit 13, as exit 12 is 27 mi away in Santa Paula near the eastern end of the Santa Paula Freeway section of SR 126.
+It is the only known instance of a sequential numbered exit in California.
+If the state's normal exit numbering system had properly been applied, Commerce Center Drive should have been numbered as exit 39 instead, as it is approximately 39 mi away from SR 126's western terminus.